 Working in partnership with the 49 state municipal leagues, the National League of Cities serves as a resource to and an advocate for the more than 19,000 cities, villages, and towns it represents.
 More than 1,600 municipalities of all sizes pay dues to NLC and actively participate as leaders and voting members in the organization.

-- Energy, Environment and Natural Resource Committee - Council Member Bob Yates
+- Information Technology Committee - Council Member Bob Yates

 Originally formed in 1994 as the Boulder County Recycling and Composting Authority, Resource Conservation Advisory Board (RCAB) was established to oversee the Boulder County Recycling and Composting Tax, building and development of the Boulder County Recycling Center, and establishment of the Boulder County Waste Diversion Education and Infrastructure Grant Program.
 When the county recycling tax sunset in 2000, RCAB became an advisory board to the Boulder Board of County Commissioners recommending waste diversion policy.
 This includes overseeing management of the Recycling Center and reviewing Education and Infrastructure Grant applications.